Karen Corr: Snooker and pool career

-At the age of 15, she entered into her first tournament in Leicester and never looked back.
-Bolstered with confidence, she continued to play in tournaments and rapidly became a top–notch snooker player supported by her family.
+At the age of 15, she entered her first tournament in Leicester.
+She continued to play in tournaments and rapidly became a top player on the women's tour.
 On the day after her 21st birthday, Corr won her first Women's World Snooker Championship.
 She would go on to repeat that feat in 1995 and 1997.
 She also won the World Women's Billiards Championship in 1998 and 1999.

-A recession in the mid 1990s and increased restrictions on tobacco sponsorship caused prize funds to rapidly decrease for snooker events outside the World Championship.
+A recession in the mid-1990s and increased restrictions on tobacco sponsorship caused prize funds to rapidly decrease for snooker events outside the World Championship.
 This forced Corr to look elsewhere for profitable tournament play.
-Fellow snooker player Julie Kelly told her about the WPBA Tour in the United States.
-Corr moved to America in 1998 to see how well she could play pool.
+Fellow snooker player Julie Kelly told her about the WPBA Tour in America.
+Corr moved to the U.S. in 1998 to see how well she could play pool.
 After winning ten consecutive qualifying events, she was able to compete in the professional WPBA events.

 By the end of 1998, Corr was ranked #24.
 At the end of 1999, she was ranked # 4.
 By the end of 2000, she was ranked 2nd in the world.

 Corr won her first WPBA Classic Tour title, "The 2000 Cuetec Cues Players Championship" in Valley Forge, Pennsylvania.
 She completed that year with two more Classic tour titles.
 She also won the "All Japan Championship" held in Osaka, Japan.
 She placed second in the "WPA Women's World Championship" and in the "UCC World Ladies Championship" held in Tokyo, Japan.

 In 2001, she became the first person to win every WPBA Classic tour event in the same season since they began.
 She won the silver medal at the World Games and placed 2nd at the World Championships.
 Before 2001 ended, Corr found herself at the top, the No. 1 ranked player in the World and remained there for 2 years.

 Since then, she has been a leading player in women's pool.
 The crowning achievement of her career came on 26 October 2012, when Corr was formally inducted into the Greatest Player wing of the BCA Hall of Fame.
 Her Hall of Fame induction announcement stated "her quick rise to the top and her consistent dominance on American soil has earned her the only spot in this year's BCA Hall of Fame class."

 She has been runner-up at the World 9-ball Championship four times.